GodlessVVanderer/vapoursynth-numpy-fix-2025/README.md

 ---

-**Remember:** You DON'T need an RTX 4090 for video processing.
+**Remember:** You DON'T need an RTX 4090 for frame interpolation.
 A GTX 1650 Mobile works great with the right setup!